Clean Plate campaign: Controversies

-Responses to the 2013 Clean Plate Campaign
+Responses to the 2013 Clean Plate campaign

 Domestic responses

 Chinese people largely responded very positively and actively to the campaign in 2013.

 This movement took the opportunity of the early stage of internet development, and successfully used this platform to achieve high publicity, social mobilization and education purposes.
 This could be seen through the massive participation under the original post and the general topic on the social media platform Weibo, where many netizens voluntarily joined the movement by showing pictures of clean plates after meals.
 It shows that within days since the movement started with the Weibo post, there have been over 50 million retweets of the original post.
 This number is extraordinary considering the relatively limited Internet access ten years ago.
-Putting it into context, the "Clean Plate Campaign" was really a phenomenon at the time.

 Beyond the internet realm, dining places like the restaurants also participated in movement to actively seek positive changes.
 It started in the beginning of the movement, there were quite a few restaurants participating in hanging poster and handing out flyers on reducing food waste in Beijing.
 Later, as the popularity spread to the country, restaurants in different provinces start to implement different tools to reduce food waste.
 Attempts include offering half-sized dishes, to-go boxes/bags, and additional rewards for customers who finish all their food.